ga-wdi-exercises/checkpoint-react/README.md

 ### Question #8

-Edit the code snippet below so that once the `App` component has loaded, an AJAX GET request is made to 'http://api.example.com/info'.
+Edit the code snippet below so that once the `App` component has loaded, a GET request is made to 'http://api.example.com/info'.
 Display the results of that request in the provided `<div>`.

+> You can use the API tool of your choice to answer this question.

 ```js
 // Assume all necessary components are imported above